Archaeology: Excavation

 An archaeologist sifting for POW remains on Wake Island.

-Archaeological excavation existed even when the field was still the domain of amateurs, and it remains the source of the majority of data recovered in most field projects.
-It can reveal several types of information usually not accessible to survey, such as stratigraphy, three-dimensional structure, and verifiably primary context.
+Archaeological excavation has existed even when the field was still the domain of amateurs, and it remains the primary source of data recovered in most field projects.
+It can reveal several types of information that are usually not accessible through surveys, such as stratigraphy, three-dimensional structure, and verifiably primary context.

 Modern excavation techniques require that the precise locations of objects and features, known as their provenance or provenience, be recorded.
-This always involves determining their horizontal locations, and sometimes vertical position as well (also see Primary Laws of Archaeology).
+This always involves determining their horizontal locations and, sometimes, their vertical positions as well (see also Primary Laws of Archaeology).
 Likewise, their association, or relationship with nearby objects and features, needs to be recorded for later analysis.
 This allows the archaeologist to deduce which artifacts and features were likely used together and which may be from different phases of activity.
-For example, excavation of a site reveals its stratigraphy; if a site was occupied by a succession of distinct cultures, artifacts from more recent cultures will lie above those from more ancient cultures.
+For example, excavation of a site reveals its stratigraphy; if a succession of distinct cultures occupied a site, artifacts from more recent cultures will lie above those from earlier ones.

 Excavation is the most expensive phase of archaeological research, in relative terms.
 Also, as a destructive process, it carries ethical concerns.
 As a result, very few sites are excavated in their entirety.
-Again the percentage of a site excavated depends greatly on the country and "method statement" issued.
+Again, the percentage of a site excavated depends greatly on the country and the "method statement" issued.
 Sampling is even more important in excavation than in survey.
 Sometimes large mechanical equipment, such as backhoes (JCBs), is used in excavation, especially to remove the topsoil (overburden), though this method is increasingly used with great caution.
 Following this rather dramatic step, the exposed area is usually hand-cleaned with trowels or hoes to ensure that all features are apparent.